 - 1. Participants must start in the competition area with at least one foot on the ground. - 2.
 Teams may line up anywhere inside the competition area. - 3.
 The competition area will be determined by the tournament director according to the size of the facility being used. - 4.
-Approximate floor size will be fifty-four feet wide by forty-two feet deep (9 strips). - 5.
-Any team member stepping outside or touching outside the performance area will cause the squad to receive a .5 penalty per occurrence. - a.
+Approximate cheer floor size will be fifty-four feet wide by forty-two feet deep (9 strips). - 5.
+In the Spirit Program Divisions cheer and dance teams will split the performance surface 1/2 mat (approx..
+25 feet deep and 42 feet wide- 5 strips) and 1/2 Marley (approx. 25 feet deep and 53.5 feet wide for Dance).
+Cheerleaders and dancers may stand or perform on either surface and must stay within the 53.5 X 53.5 area.
+Skills must be performed on the surface that is legal for the skill being performed.
+Athletes must follow the specific Safety Rules and Regulations for their team (cheer/dance). - 6.
+Pep Band or Drumline Performance Area will enter to the side of the stage and must remain off the performing surface.
+An area will be designated in each performance venue.
+If the venue has a raised stage the pep band or drumline will be off stage on the floor.
+Pep Band or drumlines will be allowed to enter the area prior to the cheer or dance team being introduced for the competition. - 7.
+Any team member stepping outside or touching outside the performance area will cause the squad to receive a .5 penalty per occurrence.
+Pep Band members must remain in designated area during the performance. - a.
 The white line is considered a warning mark. - b.
-A penalty will be assessed when any ONE full hand, foot or body part touches outside of the performance surface. - c.
-Once a team member takes the floor, they must remain on the floor until the end of the performance. - 6.
+A penalty will be assessed when any ONE full hand, foot or body part touches outside of the performance surface.

+- c.
+Once a team member takes the floor, they must remain on the floor until the end of the performance. - 8.
 Signs or props may be safely placed or dropped outside the competition area by a team member who must remain inside the competition area.
 A ONE (1.0) point penalty will be assessed for Props (signs, etc.) that are made of solid material or have sharp edges/corners released from a top person.
-A HALF (0.5) point penalty will be assessed for persons on the ground throwing hard props (signs, megs, etc.) breaking of the wrist or if the arm extends away from the body. - 7.
+A HALF (0.5) point penalty will be assessed for persons on the ground throwing hard props (signs, megs, etc.) breaking of the wrist or if the arm extends away from the body. - 9.
 All team mascots, props, center markers, etc. are prohibited.
 We will have the center marked on all performance surfaces.